redox-os/rfcs/text/0010-optional-services.md

 - To modify a service's restart behavior call `SYS_CALL` on the service monitor's scheme with the metadata array produced by `usermon::behavior(Restart::*)` and the service's name on the payload buffer. - see unresolved questions

 ### Failure Detection
-- The service monitor performs a "heartbeat" check every (3s?) for the statistics on each daemon.
-- When the service monitor detects a service that stopped due to some failure its state is recorded as faulted.
+- When the service monitor preforms a heartbeat check and detects a service that stopped due to some failure its state is recorded as faulted.
 - If the service monitor did not shut down a service, and the restart behavior allows, it will be automatically restarted.
 One other way service faults can be detected and potentially recovered is:
 - Each call the service monitor makes to its constituent services is made with a timeout of 50?ms.
     - If the call takes longer than this, and its restart behavior allows, the service will be restarted.
     - If the restart behavior prohibits then the service will just be sent `SIGTERM` (then likely killed).

 __Further recovery methods will be outlined in [this RFC](./0012-service-recovery.md).__

 ## Security Considerations
-- Any control or "write" operations to the service monitor or its  services will require the root user to perform .
-- Other users can still request/read statistics from the service monitor.
-- This service monitor may serve as a template for a per-user service monitor for services that should run as a non-root user. - See unresolved questions
-    - This (system) service monitor could start per-user service monitors on user login.
-    - The per-user service -monitors will allow root and that user full access over them.
-    - This will allow for services to persist between user sessions.
-This is commonly referred to as "lingering".
+The service monitor will be configurable so that it may be used as a system services monitor, a per-user services monitor, or for any other use case where a service management system may be needed.
+The plan for Redox's security system is to move away from more traditional user-based security and implement a capability based permission system.
+When starting a service, that service will send a statistics, and potentially a control capability.
+These capabilities should function in some ways like a file descriptor and will be sent using Unix domain sockets.
+With a statistics capability a service-monitor can only read statistics from a service, and with the control capability a service-monitor can stop a running service and change it's restart behavior.

 # Drawbacks
 [drawbacks]: #drawbacks